MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/configuration.md

-## Data Manager: Configuration
+## Configuration

 ### Intro to Configuration
-Once ingested your data, you are ready to unlock the unique data-configuration features that Dynamics AI for Customer Insights offers.
-In Dynamics AI for Customer Insights, the ingested datasets are called **Customer Entities**.
+Once ingested your data, you are ready to unlock the unique data-configuration features that Customer 360 offers.
+In Customer 360, the ingested datasets are called **Customer Entities**.
 Clicking the **Map** tile at the **Configuration page** will take you to the first stage in the data configuration process.

 ![configuration.png](media/configuration.png)